 - Integrate new technology for effective assessments, reports, and accessibility interventions

 - Receive a written guide with information on accessible resources and environmental modifications

-Rob Horkheimer, MPT, CEAC, CAPS, ECHM is an experienced physical therapist and the owner of Bridgeway Independent Living Design which utilizes a collaborative approach to home modifications.
+Rob Horkheimer, MPT, CEAC, CAPS, ECHM, CLIPP is an experienced physical therapist and the owner of Bridgeway Independent Living Design, which utilizes a collaborative approach to home modifications.
 Mr. Horkheimer works closely with patients, families, designers, project managers, tradesmen, lift installers and other therapists for individualized accessible modifications, along with ADA design and construction.
 He has an Executive Certificate in Home Modifications, is certified as an Aging in Place Specialist by the National Association of Home Builders and has an Environmental Access Consultant Certification.
 Mr. Horkheimer has presented home modification workshops and rehabilitation lectures at Marquette University, Mount Mary College and the University of Wisconsin Milwaukee.
 He has earned multiple awards and recognition for his clinical and accessibility expertise and is regarded as an expert in accessible home modifications.
 Mr. Horkheimer has worked for Froedtert Hospital for the past twelve years in the neurological sciences department.
-He earned his BS in Psychology and his MPT in Physical Therapy from Marquette University..
+He earned his BS in Psychology and his Master's in Physical Therapy from Marquette University.
 He is also a member of the American Physical Therapy Association.

-Nonfinancial: Rob Horkheimer has no non-financial relationships to disclose.
+NONFINANCIAL: Rob Horkheimer has no non-financial relationships to disclose.

 - Environmental Modifications